History of sound recording: The Digital Era (1975–present)

 The digital audio file marked the end of one era in recording and the beginning of another.
 Digital files effectively eliminated the need to create or use a discrete, purpose-made physical recording medium (a disc, or a reel of tape, etc.) as the primary means of capturing, manufacturing and distributing commercial sound recordings.
 Concurrent with the development of these digital file formats, dramatic advances in home computing and the rapid expansion of the Internet mean that digital sound recordings can now be captured, processed, reproduced, distributed and stored entirely electronically, on a range of magnetic and optical recording media, and these can be distributed anywhere in the world, with no loss of fidelity, and crucially, without the need to first transfer these files to some form of permanent recording medium for shipment and sale.

 Music streaming services have gained popularity since the late 2000s.
 Streaming audio does not require the listener to own the audio files.
 Instead, they listen over the internet.
 Streaming services offer an alternative method of consuming music and some follow a freemium business model.
-The freemium model many music streaming services use, such as Spotify and Apple Music, provide a limited amount of content for free, and then premium services for payment.
+The freemium model many music streaming services use provides a limited amount of content for free, and then premium services for payment.
 There are two categories in which streaming services are categorized, radio or on-demand.
 Streaming services such as Pandora use the radio model, allowing users to select playlists but not specific songs to listen to, while services such as Apple Music allow users to listen to both individual songs and pre-made playlists.

 Acoustical recording

 The earliest method of sound recording and reproduction involved the live recording of a performance directly to a recording medium by an entirely mechanical process, often called acoustical recording.
 In the standard procedure used until the mid-1920s, the sounds generated by the performance vibrated a diaphragm with a recording stylus connected to it while the stylus cut a groove into a soft recording medium rotating beneath it.
 To make this process as efficient as possible, the diaphragm was located at the apex of a hollow cone that served to collect and focus the acoustical energy, with the performers crowded around the other end.
 Recording balance was achieved empirically.
 A performer who recorded too strongly or not strongly enough would be moved away from or nearer to the mouth of the cone.
 The number and kind of instruments that could be recorded were limited.
-Brass instruments, which recorded well, often substituted instruments such as cellos and bass fiddles, which did not.
+Brass instruments, which recorded well, often substituted for instruments such as cellos and bass fiddles, which did not.
 In some early jazz recordings, a block of wood was used in place of the snare drum, which could easily overload the recording diaphragm.